matwilso/boxLCD/assets/boxLCD_paper.md

 // TODO: create examples of bounce, dropbox, robots with varieties. w/ both pyglet and lcd rendering.

 I think framing this, building this, and working on it will end up being valuable.

+If we work on simpler
+If we can prove we can solve tasks on simpler benchmarks,

+It seeks to provide as close an analog as possible to the eventual goal scenario where we are learning predictive models of the real world and using these as learned simulators or world models for training robots to operate more effectively in the real world.
+While remaining tractable to train and quickly iterated on ideas using very limited computational resources (it's nice if you can at least run initial experiments with a single desktop GPU machine).
+Operating on high-res images from robots in the real world is expensive.
+So here then we aim to create the closest possible aGnalog to the problems we will face in the future while keeping it extremely tractable.

+This is a crude analog, and many aspects of the real world complexity are missing.

+I think a good analogy for what boxLCD is trying to do for learned simulators is what generating MNIST digits is in generative modeling.
+But it provides a very simple testbed for developing ideas, the cores of which ideas are useful for tasks you actually care about.
+In this direction, you must get the overall structure of the problem right.
+MNIST can help if all you care about is generating still images.
+But if you want to develop methods that deal with video, you need something like moving MNIST or BAIR dataset.
+So boxLCD tries to get as close to the real world setting as possible:

+It is going to be driven by a loop which involves me developing environments, training networks that can accurately predict those environments.
+And then iterating on the process to develop more powerful models and using them to.